kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l1r.md

 ### Please complete the story.

-We want you to develop your story telling skills.
+We want you to develop your storytelling skills.

-This is important because this is the best way to answer the question “why should we hire you” and any follow up questions the interviewer will likely ask you during the interview is to tell a story.
+This is important because stories are the best way to answer the most common interview questions.

-At the end of the six week training period, we want you to have over fifty stories ready so there is ZERO reason for you to fail.
+At the end of the six week training period, we want you to have over fifty stories ready, so there are ZERO reasons for you to fail.

 ### Simple Introductions